-Looking at the second half of 2010, I can safely say that residential demand appears more promising.
-Residential will continue to lead the revival phase, led on by a lowering of mortgage rates and price rationalization in newly launched projects.
+Looking at the second half of 2014, I can safely say that residential demand appears more promising.
+Single family homes for sale will continue to lead the revival phase, led on by a lowering of mortgage rates and price rationalization in newly launched projects.
 It also looks the most positive in terms of funding.
 There is liquidity available for certain typologies and formats, most especially in the affordable housing segment.
 This segment does not depend overly on international funding.
 There are two cost-to-developer components in question for such projects.
 One of these is cost of land, but such projects are located in areas where land costs are low to begin with.
 The second is cost of construction, which is adequately covered by the down-payments taken on such units.
 Moreover, such housing formats invariably employ de-frilled mass-construction parameters, which also imply lowered construction costs.
 I see an increase in private equity funding for affordable housing projects in 2010, since the demand for such projects is inflexible and assured.
 The emphasis will be on projects by established brand names that show sufficient potential for fast completion and absorption.

 For the better part of 2009, the commercial segment uptake remained at about the same level as it was in 2008, when the slowdown was beginning to show its claws in earnest.
 The health of California commercial real estate is closely connected to the global economy, meaning that Grade A office spaces have largely been about MNC occupiers and the IT/ITES industry.
 When the financial crunch deepened in the western world, many intending international occupiers put their entry/expansion plans on hold.
 We are beginning to see the first signs of revival in commercial real estate now, but the process is pretty gradual.
 For investors, this is the best time to invest in well-researched commercial real estate opportunities.
 There is, in fact, an increase in investors looking for such opportunities, since the prices are now near the bottom.
 Long term investment, which is the kind that truly works, will ensure that investors can reap the benefits when the office market shapes up for real in 2-3 years.